LACMIP/emu/docs/_documentation/groups.md

 tags:
 last_modified_at: 2019-03-01
 ---
 Groups are a useful way to save and share recordsets in EMu.
-If you have a set of search criteria that you frequently use, or a set of specific records that you need to share with another person, Groups will help.
+If you have a set of search criteria that you frequently use, or a set of specific records that you need to share with another person, groups will help.

 To access an existing group, navigate to *Tools > Group > Retrieve Group* and select the group you are looking for.
 Note that groups exist within modules, i.e. the module you are in affects the groups you see listed.